 Yes!
-We've already spent HOURS at the course in 2017 and have plans to continue working to make this a great race track.
+In addition to the tireless work we've done over the past four years, we have plans to continue working to make this a great race track.
 Will the entire thing be smooth like a rail trail?
 No. The freedom we have to create this course is absolutely amazing, and you just have to believe me that having this race where we do is, by far, the best option for everyone!

 1) Where is the Alma GP?

 The Alma GP is held in Alma, Michigan, at the site of the former airport.
 For online maps, use the address: 1300 Bridge Ave., Alma, MI 48801.

 Yes!
 In 2016 we tried it, and while the attendance was small, we're happy to bring it back for 2017 and beyond.
 We hope to encourage more participants to take part in what is a great day of racing.
 Racers will complete two laps of the full 'cross course, which will include running over all of the obstacles (two sets of stairs, plus whatever else JB decides to add into the mix) on course.

 2) Do I need a special bike?